Harnessing creative play to turn the turmoil of procrastination into moments of delight.

 How might we create a productivity app that aligns with students’ existing habits, but also encourages growth in a way that feels natural and non-intrusive?

-First, a multitude of ideas that feel short.
-Then, an aha moment.
+It started with a multitude of ideas that fell short.
+Then, an aha moment: bubbles.

 I realized my concepts felt too complex or similar to existing apps, so I revisited my research.
 Seeing that all my interviewees used checklists inspired me to design something just as simple and familiar (but better!).